enunezs/DiegeticGazeControl/README.md

 # Running

-From the root of the repository, run the following command to **pull and run** the docker image with the following command:
+From the root of the repository, run the following command to **pull and run** the following [docker image](https://hub.docker.com/repository/docker/enunezs/diegetic_gaze_control/general) with:

 ```bash
 ./docker/1_dockerscript.sh